Greece

 Practical

-Thin on the ground in the Agrafa and deep Epirus.
-The mountain villages on these routes may have no station for 80–100 km.
+Sparse in the Agrafa and Pindus interior.
 Fill before entering any highland corridor — Karpenisi, Trikala and Lamia are the key refuel points.
+Gaps can exceed 100 km on remote passes.

-Cards widely accepted in towns.
-Mountain villages, small fuel stations and rural tavernas are often cash-only.
-Carry euros before heading into the Agrafa — ATMs don't exist in these villages.
+Greece uses the euro.
+Cards are accepted in towns.
+Mountain villages, small fuel stations and rural tavernas are often cash-only — carry euros before heading into the highlands.

 Set your start and end — GoraAdv finds the most offroad line through the mountains.
 Adjust, calculate, export GPX.